cafakleinn/Gradebook-Explorer/README.md

-# Lab 04-06: Gradebook Explorer
+# Gradebook Explorer - CSV Gradebook Dashboard

-Gradebook Explorer is a browser-based gradebook viewer for CSCI 3230U Web App Development Labs 04-06.
+Gradebook Explorer is a browser-based gradebook viewer.
 It loads grade data from a CSV file, renders it as an interactive spreadsheet, summarizes selected rows or columns, supports inline grade editing, and visualizes the selected grade distribution with D3.

 ![Gradebook Explorer overview](images/img1.png)